CHHAVIDUBEY24/Student_management/README.md

 # Student_management
-This is basic student management project
+This is basic student management portal